valebii/cvxlab_rh_dev/CONTRIBUTING.md

 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License
-By contributing to CVXstudio, you agree that your contributions will be licensed under the Apache License 2.0.
+By contributing to CVXlab, you agree that your contributions will be licensed under the Apache License 2.0.